Fengping, Mangshi

 Fengping (风平镇 (風平鎮, Fēngpíng Zhèn)) is a town in Mangshi, Yunnan, China.
 As of the 2017 census it had a population of 72,733 and an area of 394.42 km2.
 The town shares a border with Santaishan Township, Xuangang Township and Mangshi Town to the west and north, Longling County and Zhongshan Township to the east, and Mengga Town to the south.

-Administrative division
+Administrative divisions

 As of December 2015, the town is divided into eleven villages and one community: